OneDSix/1d6-api/README.md

 ## For Developers

 The full API spec is located in the [wiki](../../wiki/).\
-A webhook service to track events like uptime, uploads, and blog posts is in development.\
 I'll leave the job of making API wrappers, Discord bots, etc. to you.

 ## For Contributors